LowCodeDataGirl/Amazon-Data-Scraper/README.md

 - After running `app(2).py`, the scraped data from the HTML files in the `Pages Snapshots` directory will be saved as `all_data.json`.

 - The `data.json` and `all_data.json` files can be further processed or used as desired.

+## FAQ
+### Can I follow you on your social media platforms ?

+Yes you can !

+ You'll find me
+- Posting memes or talking about data on [Twitter](https://twitter.com/LowCodeDataGirl/status/1539491369491759107?s=20&t=_AIGHnY6mDlG9uaiR8aa0g)
+- Writing articles about complex data concepts and making them digestible on [Medium](lowcodedatagirl.medium.com)
+- Posting data vizualizations inspiration and data infographics on [Instagram](https://www.instagram.com/lowcodedatagirl/)

+## License

+Distributed under the no License.
+See LICENSE.txt for more information.

+## Show Your Support
+Please ⭐️ this repository if this project helped you or [buy me coffee]( https://www.buymeacoffee.com/lowcodedatagirl)!